SpellholdStudios/The_Luxley_Family/README.md

-    Areas, portraits and journal entries are adapted for EE Added `HANDLE_CHARSETS` function to convert string entries for EE games Fixed a bug that Kaeloree wrote about: http://www.shsforums.net/topic/35897-dialogue-bugs/#entry412277
+    Areas, portraits and journal entries are adapted for EE Added `HANDLE_CHARSETS` function to convert string entries for EE games

     - Re-formated, updated and moved readme files into new :file_folder: "*readme*" folder.
     - Replaced `AUTHOR` keyword with `SUPPORT`.